The Site Visit Process

 The site visit report, along with the institutional response to the report, serves as the Commission's primary basis for accreditation decisions.
 The report also guides chief executive officers and administrators of educational institutions in determining the degree of their compliance with the Accreditation Standards.
 The Commission, assisted by the site visit teams, identifies specific program deficiencies or areas of non-compliance with the standards, but it is the responsibility of the program to identify specific solutions or means of improvement.

 From the very initial preparations to preparing a response to the site visit report, site visit procedures vary for many reasons.
 Because of that, this information is provided to assist the program prepare the self-study and plan the actual visit.
 This site was developed as a tool to supplement personal assistance provided by the Commission.
-To reach Commission staff, please choose a link below.
+Go to the CODA Staff and Contact Information page to reach Commission staff.

 Coordinated Site Visits